Contents:

 Referrals remain the greatest indicators of quality.

-Would you expect to see this content in or referenced by a printed magazine, encyclopedia or book?
+Would you expect to see this content in or referenced by a printed magazine, encyclopaedia or book?

 If you produce quality original content, optimise it, and author it to an expert, then it’s very likely it’ll be a source in future.
-This will, in turn result in followed links.
+This will, in turn, result in followed links to your content.
+For more on why that’s important, check out our guide: What is digital PR?

 Experience and expertise questions (and why authorship’s so important)